pgliaskovitis/scratch-a-pixel/README.md

 Changes compared to the original code:

-- Header files util.h, geometry.h, objects.h now have consolidated classes, reused by various source files.
+- Header files utils.h, geometry.h, geometry_utils.h, objects.h now have consolidated classes, reused by various source files.

 - Explicit floating point literals, constant definitions and headers have been added as expected by MSVC.